Configuration

 An array containing pages and sections.
 If not specified, it defaults to all Markdown files found in the source root in directory listing order.

-Both pages and sections have a name, which typically corresponds to the page’s title.
-The name gets displayed in the sidebar.
-Clicking on a page navigates to the corresponding path, which should start with a leading slash and be relative to the root; the path can also be specified as a full URL to navigate to an external site.
-Each section must specify an array of pages.
+Clicking on a page in the sidebar navigates to the corresponding path, which should start with a leading slash and be relative to the root; the path can also be specified as a full URL to navigate to an external site.
+A section may specify a path to navigate to when the section header is clicked; if a section does not specify a path, then clicking the section header toggles the section (if collapsible; see below).

 export default {